Section 1

 ---

-description: "Generate a weekly client report from project notes and status updates"
+description: "Generate weekly client status report from project notes using the standard 3-section format"

 "Create report"